nnunurs/data_mining_agh/spotify_recommendation/README.md

 ## Usage

-1. Place your Spotify listening history JSON files in the `data/` directory
+1. Place your Spotify listening history JSON files in the `data/` directory.
+Files have to be JSON files downloaded from Spotify, their names should look like `Streaming_History_Audio_{time period}.json`
 2. Run the recommender:
 ```bash
 python spotify_recommender.py